Previously Diagnosed with Gestational Diabetes

 Online weight management programme to help you achieve a healthier lifestyle and weight.

 For applicable adult weight management patients.
-Online weight management and diabetes prevention programmes designed to support long term healthy habits and improve overall health.
+Online diabetes prevention programmes designed to support long term healthy habits and improve overall health.
 This service is free through NHS Grampian, you can contact us directly on 01224 556556 or email gram.adultweightmanagementservice@nhs.scot to find out if this programme is suitable for you or you can ask your GP Practice to refer you to the Adult Weight Management service.

 Helpful information is available from the NHS Grampian Healthpoint team on 08085 202030 or you can follow the links below: